discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Kids play, kids fall, teeth get injured.

 Sometimes when there is no external bleeding we ignore it and do not get it checked.
-But because of the blow there is internal bleeding and the tooth turns non vital and there starts a change in color of the tooth and it turns almost black in color.
+But because of the blow, there is internal bleeding and the tooth turns non-vital and there starts a change in colour of the tooth and it turns almost black.

 A single black tooth is a sign of dental trauma or accident.